Transport in Brisbane: Cycling

 Brisbane is constructing a number of cycle routes and dedicated, off-road bikeways.
 The South-East Bikeway is a bicycle only bikeway running adjacent to the South East Freeway.
 It empties onto the Goodwill Bridge at South Bank, which in turn, connects with the Bicentennial Bikeway underneath the Riverside Expressway.
-The Bicentennial Bikeway continues along the Brisbane River to Toowong.

-A limited number of buses used to carry cycle racks on the front but this service is no longer available.
+The Bicentennial Bikeway continues along the Brisbane River to Toowong.A limited number of buses used to carry cycle racks on the front but this service is no longer available.
 Bicycles are easy to transport on the CityCats, and many stops have bicycle racks.
-During peak hour, bicycles on Queensland Rail's (QR) City network services are restricted to counter-peak-flow services (i.e. You have to be travelling away from the city in the morning, and to the city in the afternoon).
-Exceptions to this are relatively uncommon such as fold up bicycles fitting within certain dimensions.
+Bicycles are permitted on Queensland Rail's (QR) Citytrain network during all times.
 Riding a bicycle on QR property is always forbidden.

 A bike station in the King George Square busway station offers many amenities including showers and locker rooms for members.
 Subscriptions for a Velib style community bike hire scheme called CityCycle by JCDecaux for Brisbane started on 1 September 2010 with bikes available from 1 October 2010 at 150 stations from the University of Queensland to Teneriffe.
 Due to declining numbers, this service is now discontinued, with JCDecaux being ordered to dismantle and remove all CityCycle docks and bikes.
 These will eventually be replaced with 2000 electric bikes by the Brisbane City Council.

 Lime scooters were introduced in November 2018 as a trial with a temporary exemption as the scooters can travel at 27 km/h which is faster than the 10 km/h permitted by Queensland legislation.